-If this amount is less than \$1,000, you owe no tax, but you

-must submit this report along with the appropriate information report(s) (Form 05-102 and/or Form 05-167).
+If this amount is less than \$1,000, you owe no tax, but you must submit this report along with the Public Information Report (Form 05-102) and/or the Ownership Information Report (Form 05-167).
 See note for tiered partnership exceptions.

 Options for entities paying electronically include credit card, electronic check (Web EFT) or TEXNET (enrollment required).
-If paying by check, please complete the franchise tax payment form (05-170).
+If paying by check, complete the franchise tax Payment Form (Form 05-170).
 Make the check payable to the Texas Comptroller.
-Submit both pages of this report (Forms 05-158-A and 05-158-B), all appropriate schedules, the appropriate information report(s) (Form 05-102 and/or Form 05-167), and if applicable, the franchise tax payment form (Form 05-170) and your payment.
+Submit both pages of this report (Forms 05-158-A and 05-158-B), all appropriate schedules, the Public Information Report (Form 05-102) and/or the Ownership Information Report (Form 05-167), and if applicable, the franchise tax payment form and your payment.

-Note: If the tiered partnership election is made and total revenue is passed, both the upper and lower tier entities will owe any amount in Item 35, even if the amount is less than \$1,000.
+Note: If the tiered partnership election is made and total revenue is passed, both the upper and lower tier entities owe any amount in Item 35, even if the amount is less than \$1,000.